-"Our core businesses performed well this quarter.
-Retail Markets continued to deliver solid results against a backdrop of a challenging market environment and Wholesale Banking generated good revenue momentum while making further progress in the area of risk and maintaining discipline around expenses," says Gerald T. McCaughey, President and Chief Executive Officer of CIBC.
-"We also continued to focus on balance sheet strength as evidenced by our Tier 1 capital ratio which is amongst the strongest of any bank in North America."
+CIBC's core businesses performed well this quarter.
+Retail Markets continued to deliver solid results against a backdrop of a challenging market environment and Wholesale Banking generated good revenue momentum while making further progress in the area of risk and maintaining discipline around expenses.
+CIBC also continued to focus on balance sheet strength as evidenced by its Tier 1 capital ratio which is among the strongest of any bank in North America.

-"Losses in structured credit did impact our results but the bulk of these losses occurred early in the quarter before market conditions improved," adds McCaughey.
-"The rate of deterioration in the broader economy appeared to slow and liquidity levels recovered during the quarter -- both of which are encouraging signs as we head into the last half of the year."
+Losses in structured credit did impact CIBC's results but the bulk of these losses occurred early in the quarter before market conditions improved.
+The rate of deterioration in the broader economy appeared to slow and liquidity levels recovered during the quarter - both of which are encouraging signs heading into the last half of the year.